Tubelight (2017 Hindi film): Plot

 Meanwhile, Bharat's escape plan fails and his fellows are killed.
 He too is shot and finds himself unable to move.
 Having no hope of survival, he exchanges his shoes with another soldier who has torn his, to give him a chance to escape.
 The other guy however gets killed as well.

 Laxman learns of his brother's capture and becomes heartbroken, but Leing consoles him and encourages his faith.
 Laxman's friend, Narayan tries to attack Won, considering him to be Chinese, but is stopped by Laxman.
 He attempts to convince Laxman to not befriend Chinese people or he will lose Bharat forever; Leing tearfully tells them that they are Indians too.
 As Laxman tries to explain his belief in 'faith', Narayan challenges him to move a mountain; Laxman apparently succeeds as an earthquake is felt.

 With ceasefire declared, the Army begin bringing back corpses.
 They find a dead body, with Bharat's shoe-tag and declare him dead.
 Laxman is grief-stricken and believes that people were right about him now that Bharat has been killed.
 As the friends celebrate the end of the war, Leing's lost father returns.
 Leing and Gu comforts Laxman as they bid farewell to return to Calcutta.

-Laxman, still having little faith in him, learns of the mistake in identifying corpses due to the interchanged shoes.
+Laxman, still having a little faith in him, learns of the mistake in identifying corpses due to the interchanged shoes.
 They receive the news that Bharat is still alive but has lost his memory.
-At the medical camp, Laxman is reunited with his brother who is able to recognize Laxman, possibly restoring his memory.
+At the medical camp, Laxman is reunited with his brother who is able to recognise Laxman, possibly restoring his memory.